eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/validation/index.md

 Use the ``--filter`` option to limit the output based on different criteria such as constraint name (`constraint`), origin node shape of the rule (`node-shape`), or the validated resource (`resource`).

+!!! note
     Validation processes IDs can be listed with the `graph validation list` command, or by utilizing the tab completion of this command.